 How to Wash a Down Jacket Properly So That You Don't Ruin It!

-But eventually the day came… after many adventures into the mountains and around campfires… that I could no longer ignore the fact that my dearly beloved jacket needed a bath.
+But eventually the day came… after many adventures into the mountains and around campfires…when I could no longer ignore the fact that my dearly beloved jacket needed a bath.
 Like badly needed it.

 What if I ruined it?
 What if it got all clumpy and didn’t return back to it’s normal fluffy warmness?
 Would I have to buy a new one?
 (In fact, I recommend everyone put a good down jacket at the top of their essential backpacking gear list!)